 About Me

-I’ve always been drawn to stories—how our past experiences and relationships shape who we are today, coming together like puzzle pieces.
+I’m Carrie Glaser, a licensed Marriage and Family Therapy Associate based in Los Angeles, CA. I’ve always been drawn to stories—how our past experiences and relationships shape who we are today, coming together like puzzle pieces.
 My early career in the entertainment industry was fueled by this passion, but I eventually realized I wanted to explore people’s stories in a more meaningful and personal way.
 That realization led me to pursue a career as a therapist, where I now help clients unpack their experiences, process pain, and build more fulfilling lives.

 I know firsthand how valuable therapy can be.
 My decision to become a therapist was heavily influenced by my own therapeutic work with a longtime therapist who helped clarify my direction.
-That experience inspired me to do for others what my therapist did for me—helping people envision and achieve the lives they want.
+That experience inspired me to do for others what my therapist did for me and help people envision and achieve the lives they want.
 Whatever brings you to therapy, my aim is to provide you with the understanding and tools you need to move forward.
 Whether you're struggling with disordered eating, seeking trauma-informed therapy, navigating relationship difficulties, or looking to build self-confidence and emotional resilience, I’m here to join you in this journey.

 My Approach